jrieke/streamlit-analytics/README.md

     st.button("Click me")
 ```

-That's it! 🎈 All pageviews and user inputs are now tracked and counted.
+That's it! 🎈 All page views and user inputs are now tracked and counted.
 Of course,
 you can also use [any other streamlit widget](https://docs.streamlit.io/en/stable/api.html#add-widgets-to-sidebar)
 in the `with` block (both from `st.` and `st.sidebar.`).